-A comparison of the Subject Device 2mm humeral cup shows that the Subject Device is substantially equivalent to the Predicate Device regarding Intended Use, material, design, and operational principle.
-The modification to the Subject Device is a dimensional change to the RSA humeral cup thickness.
+A comparison of the Subject Device RSA Baseplate shows that the Subject Device is substantially equivalent to the Predicate Device regarding Intended Use, design, and operational principle.
+The modification to the Subject Device is to an additive manufacturing process.

 Non-Clinical Testing